SpaceBurritos/Udacity_p1_Navigation/Report.md

+The learning algorithm used for these project was the DQN (deep q-network)

 The arquitecture used for the DNN consisted of 1 input layer and  2 deep layers (including the output layer).
 The number of nodes from the input layer to the output layer were:
   37 (state_size) -> 64</br>